- American Family vs. The Auto Club Group: Which one is the cheapest?

 American Family vs. The Auto Club Group: Rates for high-risk drivers

-Check the table below to see how American Family rates compare to The Auto Club Group rates.
+Take a look at the table below for American Family rates compared to The Auto Club Group rates.

 Type of violation | American Family | The Auto Club Group |